When you buy a product through a link on our site, we may earn a commission. Learn More.

 This product is designed to care for a dog’s teeth without the need of brushing or scaling.
 It uses natural enzymes and products to disinfect, remove build-up, and fight gum disease.
 At the very least, it should make a dog’s breath a bit easier to handle.
 Marketed toward busy pet owners who may not always have the time or the energy for a full brushing, this oral care gel can be squirted onto a finger and then quickly rubbed along a dog’s teeth on both sides of the mouth.
 New users to the product can start at twice a week and then move up from there.

 The amount of cleaning a dog needs will depend on everything from their diet to their body chemistry.
-Some will need frequent cleanings to keep their teeth intact, while others will have teeth that seem to magically stay clean and white without any help from their owner.
-It all depends on what the owner feels their dog’s teeth need.
+Some will need frequent cleanings to keep their teeth intact as well, while others will have teeth that seem to magically stay clean and white without any help from their owner.
+Some will also need more aggressive treatments, while others can make do with a dog dental spray or dog water additive It all depends on what the owner feels their dog’s teeth need and what warning signs of dog dental decay are visible.
 Most vets will say that even with the best of in-home dental care though, dogs should still be getting their teeth professionally cleaned once a month.

 Why Brush a Dog’s Teeth?